Tafara-N/alx-frontend/0x00-advanced_HTML/README.md

 ### Question #2

-Which information can we find in the tag head?
+Which information can we find in the tag `head`?
 Please select all correct answers

 - [ ] link to stylesheets